SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is a software engineer with a passion for data engineering, evolutionary computing and mathematics.
+Siobhán is a software engineer with a passion for data engineering, machine learning and complex systems modeling.

-She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools to help systems of machines and humans learn together.
+She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools to help machines and humans learn together.
 She is the Data Engineering Lead at Landed, where she builds data infrastructure to support essential professionals buy homes in high-cost cities.